OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 $ pod install
 ```

-This will create aPods folder where all libraries are installed, each in their own folder.
+This will create a Pods folder where all libraries are installed, each in their own folder.
 You can now check the licenses for each of the libraries by inspecting the license files in each of the folders.

+###### Carthage

 When the application sources are available and Carthage is used, execute the following code in the root directory of the project, where the Cartfile is located: